korotin/yiiq/README.md

 }
 ```

-As we said above there are three types of jobs in **Yiiq**: simple, scheduled and repeatable.
-Job type depends on method used to schedule this job.
+In fact there are three types of jobs in **Yiiq**: simple, scheduled and repeatable.
+First one executed immediately, second one will execute at certain time, and third one will run infinitely in accordance with specified interval.

 #### Simple job

 To add a simple job you may use one of following calls.
-This job will be executed as soon as possible and only once.
+As you already know, this job will be executed as soon as possible and only once.

 ```php
 // Add YiiqDummyJob with default arguments to default queue.